Phone our repairs team on 0800 068 1466.

 - Non-routine: Carried out within 28 working days

-- Repair by appointment: Repair carried out on a certain date
+- Repair by appointment: Repair carried out on an agreed date

 Some repairs may take longer to complete if we find out they are more complicated than we first thought or if we need to order parts or materials.
 We will always begin the repair within the target time and let you know if there will be a delay in finishing the job.

-You can view a leaflet on the Right to Repair here.
+You can view information on the Right to Repair here.

 Right to repair means that if we do not deal with qualifying repairs within the agreed timescale, you have the right to appoint another contractor from our approved list to carry out the work.
 You are also eligible for compensation for the inconvenience if the repair is not carried out.